harlyq/aframe-sprite-particles-component/README.md

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.

-If not set as assets then models may take some time to load, and the particle system will only show once the model is loaded.
-If a **delay** is set then the delay starts as soon as the component is enabled - even there is a model which is not yet loaded.
+Rendering can start before models are loaded (if the model is not configured in a-assets), and the particle system will only show once the model is loaded.

 The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thin.
 The particle systems uses Points, which only have a single scale value so it applies equal in both x and y in screen space.
 VelocityScaling will only be active if either the **velocityScale** or **velocityScaleMinMax** attribute is defined in the component, and the **velocityScale** is greater than 0.